shidarin/sphinx-dehead/README.rst

 Usage
 -----

-dehead takes a glob style input parameter, and an optional output directory.
+sphinx-dehead takes a glob style input parameter, and an optional output directory.

 For example, this will dehead every HTML file in the current directory, and save it to the default output directory, `dehead_output/`

 .. code-block:: console

-    $ dehead './'
+    $ sphinx-dehead './*.html'

 While this will save it in the sibling `_docs` directory:

 .. code-block:: console

-    $ dehead './' -d ../_docs/
+    $ sphinx-dehead './*.html' -d ../_docs/

 Installation
 ------------

-dehead can be installed with pip:
+sphinx-dehead can be installed with pip:

 .. code-block:: console

-    $ pip install dehead
+    $ pip install sphinx-dehead

 or by cloning the repository, and from the root directory calling: